HxCKDMS/MinecraftRx/README.md

 # MinecraftRx

-A simple (currently only one class) mod that adds in (currently 7) unique potions based loosely on real-life pharmacy and pharmacognosy
+A simple (currently only one class) mod that adds in  unique potions based loosely on real-life pharmacy and pharmacognosy

 <b> Please note this mod may not fully be family friendly as it contains mild refrences to illcit drugs! </b>